ChristyKail/resolve_auto_import/README.md

 **Notes:**
 * If a folder doesn't have any media files in it, it will be skipped
-* The tool will see MXF, MOV, ARX, ARI, R3D, MP4, DPX, EXR, and WAV files, but you can add more on line 6 of the resolve_auto_import file.
+* The tool will see MXF, MOV, ARX, ARI, R3D, MP4, DPX, EXR, DNG, BRAW, and WAV files, but you can add more to the `media_file_extensions.txt` file.
 * The tool will also skip folders if a bin of the same name already exists in the root of the project